Online Dating: The Definitive Guide to Long-Distance Relationships

-Maybe it’s because their relationship is tested, or maybe it’s because living long distance forces them to focus on developing strong fundamentals to their relationship…whatever the reasons, there is a LOT of hope for LDRs.
+Maybe it’s because their relationship is tested, or maybe it’s because online dating and living long distance forces them to focus on developing strong fundamentals to their relationship…whatever the reasons, there is a LOT of hope for LDRs.

 Take a look at some of the common problems people report below.

 Problem 1: Communication Needs to Be More Intentional